nglthu/English_5_1_24/Mainframe.md

 Announcing IBM z16:
 Real-time AI for Transaction Processing at Scale and Industry's First Quantum-Safe System

+- IBM z16 integrates the IBM Telum processor so clients can infuse AI inferencing for real-time insights
+- IBM z16 is the industry's first quantum-safe system(1)

 ```
 Citation: [Real Time AI for Transaction Processing at Scale and Industry Firt Quantum Safe System](https://newsroom.ibm.com/2022-04-05-Announcing-IBM-z16-Real-time-AI-for-Transaction-Processing-at-Scale-and-Industrys-First-Quantum-Safe-System)